alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 ### Dataverse {#sec:dataverse}

-The Dataverse Network is a software application for building data repositories called dataverses.^[Dataverse Network Project Website, URL:
+The Dataverse Network is a software application for building data repositories called dataverses.^[Dataverse Network Project, URL:
 <http://thedata.org/>.]
 It is developed by a community led
 by the Institute for Quantitative Social Science (IQSS) at Harvard University.
 As well as the original Dataverse Network at IQSS, there are